lotshot/lotshot-ton-contracts/README.md

 Function calls are commented out by default.
 Uncomment the desired call before running `npm run start`.

+Use `npm run start` to execute the script with [`ts-node`](https://github.com/TypeStrong/ts-node).
+The prompts will guide you through deployment and management actions.

 ## Participation

 To buy a ticket without a referrer, send the ticket price to the lottery contract with an empty body.
 If a referrer is involved, include their 267‑bit address in the message body when sending the payment.
 A portion of the ticket value, defined by `REF_PERCENT`, will automatically be transferred to the referrer.